stellagiatsou/stellagiatsou/README.md

 - 🌱 I’m currently learning more about Adobe Illustrator & Figma

+- 🌱 I’m reading about HTML5, SEO and Google Analytics

 - 😄 My goal by January 2023 is to have full knowledge of HTML, CSS & JavaScript languages

 - 📫 How to reach me: <a href="mailto:stelagiatsou@gmail.com"> stelagiatsou@gmail.com </a>